shaltiel/42Noir-ofEasycontroller/README.md

    1. Download the application in
  <a href="http://www.42noir.com/es">http://www.42noir.com/es</a>
-   2. Follow the guide of how to assigne your controller and also you can learn how to use it with Max.
+   2. Follow the guide of how to install and assigne your midi-controller for the use, and also whatch how you can use it with Max/MSP.
-   3. Download the dependant class files: escon.h and escon.cpp and add them to your openframework target or programm.
+   3. Download the dependant class files: escon.h and escon.cpp and add them to your openframework target files or use it next to a specific programm.
    4. Download all files to run an example ofapp, to see how to call values (easy.rec("s1")), and to label your knob in the application from the controller.
+Otherwise, in your ofapp.h include the "escon.h" and create an object member of escon (e.g. escon easy).
+Then use the member functions label, rec, snd, to recieve parameters from the controller.

 # Functionality
 * Easymapping of the controller.